rbhachu/the-mojo-blog/README.md

 </p>
 <p>Use the settings below in your Package.json file. *</p>

-*_port value is 8000, change this if required to your desired port value, but ensure it matches with port value in .env file too._
+*_port value is 8000, change this if required to your desired port value, but ensure it matches with port value in .env file too above._

 ````json
   "scripts": {